 Cut enough sheer fabric to cover from ear to ear, across the forehead, and down to the chest.
 On your hat, pin the fabric to the forehead and on both sides near the ears.

-For the hood, use the plain black fabric create a hood and pin to the hat.
-Also pin together the two sides hanging down under the chin to create a V.
+For the hood, use the plain black fabric to create a hood and pin to the hat.
+Also, pin together the two sides hanging down under the chin to create a V.

 Make the cheesecloth look old and nasty

 Over high-heat boil a large pot of water.
 Add several tea bags and steep for 15-20 minutes.
 Remove pot from the heat and squeeze the remaining liquid from tea bags into the pot.
 Discard tea bags.
 Submerge the folded cheesecloth into the water and let sit for 20-30 minutes or until the desired color is achieved (Remember cloth will lighten when dry).
 Do this in several batches to m different tints of color.
 Remove cheesecloth and wring out the liquid.
 Place cheesecloth into clothes dryer until dry.
 The dryer will set the tea stain into the fabric.

 With the cheesecloth still folded together tie one end to something sturdy and stretch to work with.
 Using several colors of marker (yellows, browns, grays) make random marks across the fabric.
 Once colored to your liking, unfold and stretch-out the cheesecloth.

 Similar to a shirt, tear a neck-hole in the middle of a piece of cheesecloth and drape over the body.
 Repeat.
 We also tore arm holes, so the fabric hung under the arms at the side of the body.
 Once all of the pieces are hanging from the body, we tear random holes and strips to get that rugged, old look.
 Using a couple more stretched and torn cheesecloth pieces, drape fabric over the hood.